Eva Ekeblad

-Life

 Early life

-Eva De la Gardie was born on 10 July 1724 in Stockholm as the daughter of Count Magnus Julius De la Gardie, state marshal and privy councillor and Hedvig Catharina Lillie.
-She was the tenth of fourteen children, but only two of her siblings survived to adulthood.
-Her family was influential in Swedish politics, and her mother was active in politics, holding salons for the members of the Hats.
+Eva Ekeblad (born Eva De la Gardie) was born on 10 July 1724 in Stockholm, Sweden, the daughter of Hedvig Catharina Lillie and Count Magnus Julius De la Gardie, a state marshal and privy councillor.
+Ekeblad was the tenth of fourteen children.
+Of her nine older siblings, only two survived childhood.

-Eva De la Gardie was the sister of Captain Carl Julius De la Gardie and Hedvig Catharina De la Gardie and the aunt of Axel von Fersen the Younger.
-Her brother was married to Catherine Charlotte De la Gardie and the brother-in-law of the royal favorite Hedvig Taube.

-Married life
+Ekeblad grew up in a politically active aristocratic household.
+Her mother participated in politics and hosted salons attended by members of the Hats.
+Ekeblad received private instruction at home as part of an education considered appropriate to her social rank.

+Marriage and children

 In 1740, Eva married at the age of 16 the riksråd count Claes Claesson Ekeblad, and became the mother of seven children; one son and six daughters, Claes Julius Ekeblad (1742–1808) and Hedda Piper among them.
 Their spouses belonged to the elite of the Swedish nobility.

-Upon her marriage, her father, Julius De la Gardie, gave Eva the estates Mariedal Castle and Lindholmen Castle, Västergötland.
-Her husband, additionally, owned the Stola Manor estate as well as a residence in the capital of Stockholm.

-Because of the frequent absence of her husband on business, Eva Ekeblad was given the responsibility of the management of the three estates, including the tasks of supervising the bailiffs and presiding at the country-assemblies of the parishes of the estates.
-She is described as imposing and temperamental with great authority: fair toward the peasantry, whom she protected against abuse from the bailiffs in return for obedience, and as someone who did not hesitate to rectify and punish wrongdoings during conflicts with local dignitaries.

-She also had a leading role in the local aristocracy, and Stola manor was renowned for its good order.

 In the Ekeblad residence in Stockholm, she hosted a cultural salon and was described by the wife of the Spanish Ambassador de marquis de Puentefuerte as "one of few aristocratic ladies whose honor was considered untainted".
 The first concert performances of the mass music of Johan Helmich Roman were performed in her salon at the Ekeblad House.
 She was on friendly terms with queen Louisa Ulrika.